Protected chaos in a topological lattice: Results

 where $\tau$ is a dimensionless time variable and $x(\tau),y(\tau),z(\tau)$ represent the dynamical state in 3D space.
 Of crucial importance is the non-linear function $f_b(x)$, which we choose to be the dimensionless non-linear piece-wise function

-that replicates the $I$-$V$ characteristic shown in Fig.~\ref{figChua}c, where $a$ and $E_p$ are real constants and $b$ is a parameter that controls the extent of non-linearity ($f_b(x)$ is linear when $b=a$).
+that replicates the $I$-$V$ characteristic shown in Figure~\ref{figChua}c, where $a$ and $E_p$ are real constants and $b$ is a parameter that controls the extent of non-linearity ($f_b(x)$ is linear when $b=a$).
 In general, a wide variety of deterministic and chaotic behavior~\cite{kennedy_three_1993,kennedy_three_1993_2} exists in various regimes of $\alpha$, $\beta$ and $b$.

-Since this work is focused on the experimentally measurable consequences of topologically protected chaotic behavior, rather than the general classification of the Lorenz dynamics, we shall adapt the quantities in Eq.~\eqref{eqLorenz} to particular electrical circuit component properties that best showcase single and double-scroll chaotic behavior (see Methods: Relating an array of Lorenz equations with our Chua-SSH circuit lattice).
+Since this work is focused on the experimentally measurable consequences of topologically protected chaotic behavior, rather than the general classification of the Lorenz dynamics, we shall adapt the quantities in Equation~\eqref{eqLorenz} to particular electrical circuit component properties that best showcase single and double-scroll chaotic behavior (see Methods: Relating an array of Lorenz equations with our Chua-SSH circuit lattice).
 Explicitly, we identify

-where $x$ and $y$ are the dimensionless versions of the right and left node voltages ($V(r)$ and $V(l)$, see Fig.~\ref{figChua}a) normalized by the Chua diode's linear voltage range $E_p$, while $z$ is the dimensionless current through the inductor $L_c$ rescaled by $R/E_p$.
+where $x$ and $y$ are the dimensionless versions of the right and left node voltages ($V(r)$ and $V(l)$, see Figure~\ref{figChua}a) normalized by the Chua diode's linear voltage range $E_p$, while $z$ is the dimensionless current through the inductor $L_c$ rescaled by $R/E_p$.
 In addition, we define the dimensionless ratios

-Hence, in terms of the physical circuit quantities, Chua circuit dynamics are fully captured by the time dependence of the pair of voltages $(V(r),V(l))$, which will henceforth be plotted as phase portraits [Fig.~\ref{figChua}d].
+Hence, in terms of the physical circuit quantities, Chua circuit dynamics are fully captured by the time dependence of the pair of voltages $(V(r),V(l))$, which will henceforth be plotted as phase portraits [Figure~\ref{figChua}d].

 Importantly, whether the Chua circuit exhibits regular or chaotic oscillations is regulated by $\alpha$ and $\beta$, which can be tuned by varying the relevant circuit components.
 To reduce the redundancy in this tuning, we will henceforth set the following circuit parameters values as default: $C_1=10\,\text{nF}$, $C_2=100\,\text{nF}$, and $R=1.85\,\text{k}\Omega$, $a=-1.14$, and $E_p=3\,\text{V}$, while keeping $L_c$ and $b$ as parameters to be varied, unless otherwise stated.